aamakor/continuation-method/README.md

 ### Results_reference
-This folder consists of results obtain to form a baseline, where we have executed Algorithm 2 using very small step sizes.
+This folder consists of results obtained to form a baseline, where we have executed Algorithm 2 using very small step sizes.
 Interestingly, the Pareto set and front consist of multiple components, which we were only able to find by repeated application of the continuation method with random initial conditions (multi-start).

 ### Results
 This folder contains the outputs/results for: